einbahnstrasse/MHL-Physical-Modeling/final-project.md

 You can also use our Final Exam piece as an opportunity to develop a new piece for any other recital or commission obligation at MHL or elsewhere, but it **must meet the requirements of our exam as detailed below**.

-By the deadline below, send me a project folder (by email, WeTransfer.com, or any accessible cloud link), and a stereo mixdown (binaural), meeting the following criteria:
+By the deadline below, send me a project folder (by email, WeTransfer.com, or any accessible cloud link), and a stereo audio file (for example, a binaural mixdown of a multichannel piece), meeting the following criteria:

 ### 2. Procedure / General Timeline